poolup-devs/poolup_backend/README.md

     ├── package-lock.json
     └── package.json

+# Documentation

 ## Auth Tokens

-For all API requests after login, the bearer token must be included in headers for authorization.
+For all API requests after login, the bearer token must be included in headers for authorization/ username extraction.

 | Key           | Value               |
 | ------------- | ------------------- |